-Now legendary hard rockers Van Halen, from Pasadena California, put out their debut album Van Halen 40 years ago this month (Feb 10).
+Now legendary hard rockers Van Halen, from Pasadena California, put out their debut album Van Halen 44 years ago today (Feb 10).
 It hit the ground running behind the excellent work of producer Ted Templeman, known for his work with the Doobie Brothers and Captain Beefheart and went to #19 on the Billboard pop music charts.
 The original group comprised Eddie Van Halen/lead guitar, vocalist David Lee Roth, Alex Van Halen on drums, and bassman Michael Anthony.
 Their relationship with Templeman proved to be a long and fruitful one, being the studio wizard who honed their sharp punchy sound, and helmed all their most successful records.